AvivNavon/MrRCE/README.md

 where `<N>` is an integer for the number of replications.
 For example, the following line,

 ```
-python equi 100
+python ar_dense 100
 ```
-will run the Equicorrelation simulation with 100 replications (for each value of the correlation coefficient, rho).
+will run the Autoregressive simulation with 100 replications (for each value of the correlation coefficient, rho).

 ### Option 2